chinedufn/percy/book/src/introduction.md

 `Percy` is a modular toolkit for building isomorphic web apps with Rust + WebAssembly.

+Percy supports server side rendering out of the box.

 Modular in the sense that a big design focus is being able to replace different parts of the `Percy` toolkit with third party implementation that better suit your needs.

-Isomorphic in the sense that it has out of the box support for server side rendering of your single page applications.

 `Percy` is not yet ready for production (unless you're incredibly brave), but if you're interested in using it for real things you can [watch the development progress.](https://github.com/chinedufn/percy/watchers).